Yami-Ali/VM-Metrics-Alert---Telegram-Email-Daily-Report/README.md

 This command:
 1. Uninstalls any existing installation (safe to re-run)
-2. Sets timezone to `Asia/Baghdad` and syncs clock via NTP
-3. Downloads the script from this repository
+2. Downloads the script from this repository
-4. Runs the install wizard
+3. Runs the install wizard

 ---